dgurudot/tg/help/en_US/PRIVACY.md

 **15. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?**

 Based on the laws of some countries, you may have the right to request access to the personal information we collect from you, change that information, or delete it in some circumstances.
 To request to review, update, or delete your personal information, please send us an email at privacy@tradegrub.com.
 We will respond to your request within 30 days.

+**16. HOW DO WE HANDLE INFORMATION IN STRATEGIST, OUR AI ASSISTANT?**

+**_In Short:_** _Strategist works through third-party AI providers.
+What is sent, and to whom, depends on how you use it._

+**Using TradeGrub credits.** Your messages and any attachments you add are sent through our servers to the AI provider we route the request to, so that it can respond.
+Our servers record usage information for billing, such as the number of tokens, the model, the cost, the status and the time.
+These billing records do not include the text of your messages or of the replies.

+**Using your own key.** Your key is stored in your browser on your device and is not sent to our servers, and it does not sync between your devices.
+Keep that device and browser profile secure.
+Your requests go directly from your browser to the AI provider you chose, and that provider's privacy policy applies to them.

+**Conversation history and attachments.** Your conversation history is kept in your browser on your device and is not uploaded to us.
+Attachments are used for the message you send them with and are not stored by us.

+**Voice dictation.** If you use dictation, your browser's own speech service turns your speech into text.
+We do not receive your audio, but your browser may send it to that service under its provider's terms.

+Please do not include sensitive information in Strategist that you do not want an AI provider to process.

+**17. HOW DO WE HANDLE BROKERAGE CONNECTIONS AND MARKET DATA?**

+**_In Short:_** _We use the access you authorize to show your accounts and place your orders._

+When you connect a brokerage, we use the access you authorize to retrieve your account information, positions, orders and transactions, and to place orders when you instruct us to.
+We use this information to provide the features you asked for.
+We protect brokerage credentials and tokens with safeguards designed for that purpose, and you can disconnect a brokerage at any time.
+Your brokerage's own terms and privacy policy apply to the data it holds.
+Market data providers that supply data to our Services are listed in Section 19.

+**18. WHAT DO WE COLLECT THROUGH OUR API AND WIDGETS?**

+**_In Short:_** _Technical information needed to deliver the service, apply limits and keep it secure._

+**API.** If you use our API, we use your API key and record request activity, such as the endpoint, the time and the volume, to authenticate requests, apply rate limits and protect the service.

+**Widgets.** When a widget is loaded on a website or app, our servers receive technical information such as the visitor's IP address, browser and device information and the page that requested it, as with any web request.
+We use it to deliver the widget, keep it secure and apply usage limits.
+The site owner who embeds a widget is responsible for the notices they give their own visitors.

+**19. WHO ARE OUR SERVICE PROVIDERS?**

+**_In Short:_** _We use third parties to run the Services.
+Each has its own privacy policy._

+- **Payments:** Stripe.
+- **Market and reference data:** Polygon, Twelve Data, Alpha Vantage, SEC EDGAR and public government data sources.
+- **Your brokerages,** when you connect them.

+**20. WHAT ARE OUR LEGAL BASES FOR USING YOUR INFORMATION?**

+**_In Short:_** _If you are in the European Economic Area or the United Kingdom, we rely on the following legal bases._

+We use your information to perform our contract with you, for example to provide your account and the Services you ask for.
+We use it for our legitimate interests, for example to keep the Services secure, prevent fraud and abuse, and understand and improve how the Services are used.
+We rely on your consent where the law requires it, for example for marketing emails and non-essential cookies, and you can withdraw consent at any time.
+We also use it where we must to comply with a legal obligation.

+**21. WHAT HAPPENS IF THERE IS A SECURITY INCIDENT?**

+**_In Short:_** _We will tell you and the authorities when the law requires it._

+We use technical and organizational measures to protect your information, but no system is completely secure.
+If a security incident affects your personal information, we will notify the people affected and the relevant authorities as required by applicable law.